pachyderm/pachyderm/doc/docs/2.0.x/deploy-manage/deploy/aws-deploy-pachyderm.md

 You have set up your infrastructure, created your S3 bucket and an AWS Managed PostgreSQL instance, and granted your cluster access to both: you can now finalize your values.yaml and deploy Pachyderm.

+!!!
+Warning "Optional: If you plan to deploy with Console"
+    If you plan to deploy Pachyderm with Console, follow these [additional instructions](../console) and **add the relevant fields in your values.yaml**.

 ### Update Your Values.yaml

 !!!
-Warning
+Note
-    - If you have not created a Managed PostgreSQL RDS instance, **replace the Postgresql section below** with `postgresql:enabled: true` in your values.yaml.
+     If you have not created a Managed PostgreSQL RDS instance, **replace the Postgresql section below** with `postgresql:enabled: true` in your values.yaml.
 This setup is **not recommended in production environments**.
-    - If you plan to deploy Pachyderm with Console, follow these [additional instructions](../console) and **add the relevant fields in your values.yaml**.

 #### For gp3 EBS Volumes

 [Check out our example of values.yaml for gp3](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/aws-gp3-values.yaml) or use our minimal example below.